dimalypai/mil-masters-thesis-chalmers/docs/report/02_Monads.md

     This law means that computing the result of $m$ and then returning that result is the same as just computing $m$.

+    Both identity laws can be connected to the identity laws for multiplication with 1 and addition with 0.

 * *Associativity*:
 $$bind\ (bind\ m\ f)\ g = bind\ m\ (\lambda x \to bind\ (f\ x)\ g)$$

     Associativity law has a similar idea to associativity laws in arithmetic, namely that the order of parentheses does not matter \cite{WadlerMonadsForFP}.

-{>> It's not only the associativity law that is similar to laws in arithmetic.
-The identity laws are similar to laws for multiplication with 1 or addition with zero. <<}

 ## Examples of monads